Top 25 Most Popular Persian Foods (Top Dishes of Iran)

 16. Mosama Khoresht

-This is delicious breakfast is served during winter and takes several hours to prepare.
+This is a delicious breakfast that is served during winter and takes several hours to prepare.
 It is essentially a meat and wheat porridge with a pasty consistency.

-It consists of wheat, barley, shredded meat, such as chicken, beef or lamb, and different spices.
-It is delicious with a sprinkling of cinnamon on top.
-Halim is a great dish to keep you warm throughout the day.
+Imagine a delightful blend of wheat, barley, and shredded meat, like chicken, beef, or lamb, all infused with aromatic spices.
+To top it off, a sprinkling of cinnamon adds a touch of magic to its deliciousness.
+Halim is the perfect dish to keep you warm and satisfied throughout the day.

 Dolme, a traditional Persian dish, is grape leaves wrapped and stuffed with meat, rice, and herbs.
 It is cooked at a low temperature so it steams and is mixed with a plum sauce.
 Best served with a lavash-bread loaf.